Mendota, California

-Mendota is a U.S. city in Fresno County, California.
-The population was 11,014 at the 2010 U.S. Census.
-CA State Routes 180 and 33 run through the agricultural city.
-Mendota is located 8.5 mi south-southeast of Firebaugh, at an elevation of 174 feet (53 m).
+Mendota is a city in Fresno County, California, United States.
+The population was 12,595 at the 2020 U.S. Census.
+State Routes 180 and 33 run through the agricultural city.
+Mendota is located 8.5 mi south-southeast of Firebaugh.

 Geography

-According to the United States Census Bureau, the city has a total land area of 3.4 sqmi, over 99%.
+According to the United States Census Bureau, the city has a total area of 3.4 sqmi, over 99% land.
 At the 2000 census, according to the United States Census Bureau, the city had a total land area of 1.9 sqmi.
 It is located next to the San Joaquin River, near where the Delta-Mendota Canal intercepts it to bring extra water to the dry riverbed.

 Climate

 According to the Köppen Climate Classification system, Mendota has a semi-arid climate, abbreviated "BSk" on climate maps.

 History

 Beginning in 1891, Mendota thrived as a Southern Pacific Railroad storage and switching facility site.
 Southern Pacific management borrowed the name from Mendota, Illinois.
 The first post office opened in 1892.
 The city incorporated in 1942, and is mostly recognized for its immense production of cantaloupes.
 Consequently, the city of Mendota is identified as The Cantaloupe Center of the World.
 State water projects brought irrigation to the region, setting the stage for the tremendous growth of agriculture.

 In 2007 a new Mendota Branch Library opened, part of the San Joaquin Valley Library System.

 The city suffers from chronic unemployment averaging 20%.
 In 2009 a drought combined with a recession caused unemployment to surge above 40%.
 The unemployment was quoted at 45% in May 2011.

 In 2019, USA Today named Mendota the "worst city in America" due to poverty, violent crime rate and high unemployment.
 However, some residents took issue with the ranking.
+In response, Mayor Robert Silva noted "the unemployment of 15 percent is distorted because of the seasonal nature of agricultural work".